 Is It OK If My 2 Year Old Doesn’t Nap?

-It is very normal for 2-year-olds to no longer need a morning nap… But stopping an afternoon nap is far less common at this age.
+Yes and no… It is very normal for 2-year-olds to no longer need a morning nap… But stopping an afternoon nap is far less common at this age.

-The occasional missed nap is fine, but most 2 year olds should still be having at least 1 nap a day.
+The occasional missed nap time is fine, but most 2 year olds should still be having at least 1 nap a day.

 Does Stopping Daytime Naps Affect A Toddler’s Sleep?